Kometa-Team/Kometa/docs/config/settings.md

 ## Asset Depth
 Specify how many folder levels to scan for an item within the asset directory<br>
+At each asset level, PMM will look for either `(filename).ext` or a dedicated folder containing `poster.ext` i.e. `assets/Star Wars/poster.png` and `assets/Star Wars.png` are both asset depth 0 and `assets/Movies/Star Wars/poster.png` and `assets/Movies/Star Wars.png` are both asset level 1
 * `asset_folders` must be set to `true` for this to take effect.
 * increasing the amount of levels to scan will reduce performance

 <table class="dualTable colwidths-auto align-default table">
   <tr>